 - 1 cup dried fruit- cranberries, raisins, cherries, goji berries, raspberries, blueberries

-Serve with nut milk, fresh berries or fruit and a drizzle of honey or maple.
+- Serve with plant-based milk ( warm or cold) or yogurt, fresh berries or fruit and a drizzle of honey or maple.

 Keep this GF, by using gluten-free rolled oats or grains.
 To cut back further on calories, add less nuts and coconut.
 If you need to add a little honey to your morning muesli at first ( to make it more palatable) just do it- you can gradually wean yourself off of it.
 Vanilla-flavored nut milks that are unsweetened work best for me.

 - Serving Size: ½ cup-includes all optional seeds, nuts, coconut and raisins.

 - Calories: 236

 - Sugar: 7.1 g

 - Sodium: 4.3 mg

 - Carbohydrates: 26.3 g

 Keywords: muesli, muesli recipe, bircher muesli, how to make muesli, what is muesli, easy muesli recipe, healthy muesli recipe, vegan muesli